bruhad-dave/drs-validator/README.md

 ## Using DRS_Validator

-With a DRS starter kit deployed, DRS_Validator can be used in scripts by importing as:
+With a DRS starter kit deployed, DRS_Validator can be used programmatically by importing as:

 ```your_script.py
 from drs_validator.validator import DRS_Validator